euracresearch/python-course/ide_install/README.md

+# Installing your Python environment

-# How to install python
+## How to install Python

-Python is an interpreted language, therefore to be executed you need to have a python interpreter installed on your environment.
+Python is an interpreted language.
+Therefore, you need to have an interpreter installed on your environment to execute it.

-You can download the python interpreter from the [python website](https://www.python.org/).
+You can download a Python interpreter from the [Python website](https://www.python.org/).

 ![List of python version to be download](images/py_download.png)

-The course material is tested using python 3.8.X, newer version of python should work but has not been tested yet.
+The course material was tested using Python 3.8.X.
+Newer versions of Python should work but they have not been tested yet.
-So feel free to install any `python >= 3.6`.
+So, feel free to install any `python >= 3.6`.

 Then follow the installation steps: